 BBB Advises Parents to Monitor Children Online

-If the company publically discloses or retains information for any future purpose.
+- Whether the company publically discloses information it gathers or retains the information for any future purpose.

-- Do not allow your child to give more information
+- Do not allow your children to give out personal information online.

 - Check websites for unwelcome content.
 Some Santa websites are for adults and may contain language or advertising that is not for children.

 For more information, please visit BBB or call 1-877-317-7236 toll-free in N.C. and S.C.